certtools/intelmq/docs/Bots.md

 **HTTP parameters**: Common URL fetching parameters used in multiple collectors

+* `http_timeout_sec`: A tuple of floats or only one float describing the timeout of the http connection.
+Can be a tuple of two floats (read and connect timeout) or just one float (applies for both timeouts).
+The default is 30 seconds in default.conf, if not given no timeout is used.
+See also https://requests.readthedocs.io/en/master/user/advanced/#timeouts
+* `http_timeout_max_tries`: An integer depciting how often a connection is retried, when a timeout occured.
+Defaults to 3 in default.conf.
 * `http_username`: username for basic authentication.
 * `http_password`: password for basic authentication.
 * `http_proxy`: proxy to use for http